The Financial Centres Summit

 Tuesday October 17th 2017, Dublin Castle, Ireland

-Summit Streams enabling delegates to participate in (a) Plenary Sessions addressing global issues, and (b) these three day-long Streams:
+Summit Streams enabling delegates to participate in (a) Plenary Sessions addressing global issues, and (b) day-long streams offering delegates to attend sessions in accordance with their particular areas of interest in the following areas:

 - AIRCRAFT LEASING & AVIATION FINANCE